-High-level mathematics: More demanding high school math classes can be one of the largest predictors of Students from success. higher socioeconomic status had a 10 percent better chance of persisting in a four-year college if they had gone beyond algebra II.
-The results were even more
+High-level mathematics: More demanding high school math classes can be one of the largest predictors of success.
+Students from higher socioeconomic status had a 10 percent better chance of persisting in a four-year college if they had gone beyond algebra II.
+The results were even more striking for disadvantaged students: They were 22 percent more likely to continue in college with these classes on their transcripts.